-- Crazy Jealous Guy: Mr Eddy and possibly Fred Madison
+- Crazy Jealous Guy: Mr Eddy and Fred Madison.

 - Disproportionate Retribution: Mr. Eddy's slight overreaction to a tailgater.

 - Enigmatic Minion: The "Mystery Man" has no clear goals or motivation, looks somewhat strange, and only shows obvious threatening behavior towards the end of the movie.
-His role in the movie is, along with everything else in it, open to interpretation...
+His role in the movie is, along with everything else in it, open to interpretation (though it is generally agreed that it involves a kind of symbolism)...
 It is a David Lynch film, after all.

 - Evil Laugh: The Mystery Man gives Fred a considerably sinister laugh during the phone call at the party.